UofABioinformaticsHub/Biotech7005/Practicals/NGS_Practicals/1_NGS_Practical1.md

 fastqc -o ~/Practical_6/0_rawData/FastQC -t 2 ~/Practical_6/0_rawData/fastq/*gz
 ```

-It’s probably a good idea to scribble a note next to each line if you didn’t understand what you did.
+It's probably a good idea to scribble a note next to each line if you didn’t understand what you did.
 If you haven’t seen the command `mkdir` before, check the help page `man mkdir`.

 The above command:

 1. Gave both files to `fastqc` using `*gz`.
 Note the use of the `*` wild-card here
-2. Specified where to write the output (`-o  ̃FastQC`) &
+2. Specified where to write the output (`-o ~/Practical_6/0_rawData/FastQC`) and
 3. Requested two threads (`-t 2`).

 Let's see what we have: